workingDog/MusicRadio/README.md

 Tap/click on the **globe** icon of a radio station to bring its internet home page, if it has one.

-In the **Play** bar, while playing a song, or when a song title is shown, tap/click on the station radio icon to bring its iTunes artist page.
+In the **Play** bar, while playing a song, or when a song title is shown, tap/click on the station radio icon to bring its iTunes artist page and if available, the **lyrics**.

 ## Note
 The type of station displayed between the **heart** and the **globe** icons,